Local Sourcing Options

 Sue Liebenstein, St. Mary's Hospital; Emmy Benson, Mendota Mental Health, with their local foods poster featuring Badgerland Produce Auction at the Wisconsin Dietetic Association Conference 2009.
 Photograph courtesy of Kathryn Lederhause.

 IFM Annual Meeting

 This meeting is an educational opportunity for large volume buyers to start or expand local sourcing.
-The IFM 7th Annual Meeting will be on May 1, 2013 and we are taking registrations now!
-You can also find resources on the IFM 7th Annual Meeting (2013), IFM 6th Annual Meeting , and IFM 5th Annual Meeting event pages.
+The date for the IFM 8th Annual Meeting will be set soon and will likey be in May.
+You can find resouces on the IFM 7th Annual Meeting (2013), IFM 6th Annual Meeting (2012), and IFM 5th Annual Meeting (2011) event pages.

 New to local sourcing?